sttoracle/ORACASB/README.md

  ![](images/CASB/SFRole4.png)
  Search for a user and add the user to the role by selecting the "*Add*" button to move the user from the search results to the "*Selected Users for CEO*" selection box.

- > Make sure the user you add to the CEO role is **not** the Service Account user we used to sign-in to Salesforce when we onboarded the application in Exercise 2 .
-The reason being that CASB Cloud Service will not monitor actions performed by that user so as to ensure that the actions CASB take in the persona of that user, to collect data from Salesforce, does not appear in the data CASB analize.
+ > Make sure the user you add to the CEO role is **not** the Service Account user we used to sign-in to Salesforce when we on boarded the application in Exercise 2 .
+The reason being that CASB Cloud Service will not monitor actions performed by that user so as to ensure that the actions CASB take in the persona of that user, to collect data from Salesforce, does not appear in the data CASB analyze.

  Click the "*Save*" button